Once in awhile, you’ll buy a pair of pants that have a vent (or notch) in the hem like these:

 To do that, turn the hem right side out again.

 Sew from the hem fold out to the edge.
 Do you see the tip of the screw driver pointing to the diagonal seam I just made?
+Look just above the tip of the screwdriver:

 Once you’ve added that little diagonal seam, rip out the original stitches that run vertically.
 (The ones that lie under the tip of the screwdriver.)
+Only take out the stitches from the horizontal fold line for the hem to the cut edge.

 If you turn the pants over, you’ll see how letting out that old seam gives you a little extra fabric: